JonPSmith/TestSupportSchema/README.md

 # TestSupportSchema

-This is a TEMPERARY project *(it will move into EfCore.TestSupport when EF Core 5 is released)* to contain the method `EnsureClean` which wipes the database schema and replaces it with a database that matches the current DbContext's configuration.
+This is a TEMPORARY project *(it will move into EfCore.TestSupport when EF Core 5 is released)* to contain the method `EnsureClean` which wipes the database schema and replaces it with a database that matches the current DbContext's configuration.

+You call this via `context.Database.EnsureClean()`.

 ## Why is this useful?
 When you are writing your unit tests you are likely to use the command `context.Database.EnsureCreated()`  to set up the database you use for unit testing.
 That works for Sqlite in-memory databases, but it you are using a real database, then you need to call below to make sure that the database schema is up to date when you change the DbContext configuration or classes.